wp-plugins/breadcrumb-navxt/readme.txt

 = 3.8.0 =
 * New feature: Error reporting added for some errors that may occur during a settings save.
 * New feature: Custom post types may use dates as their taxonomy type.
-* New feature: New display_nested function to facilitate support for Google’s Breadcrumbs RDFa and Microformat.
+* New feature: New display_nested function to facilitate support for Google's Breadcrumbs RDFa and Microformat.
 * New feature: Paged display works for all post types now (was previously restricted to archives).
 * Bug fix: Fixed a few cases where Breadcrumb NavXT may cause PHP warnings.
 * Bug fix: Automatically deactivates if PHP version is tool old rather than just displaying warning message.
 * Bug fix: Custom post types that are not associated with any taxonomies no longer cause PHP Notices.
 * Bug fix: Various PHP Notices introduced in 3.7.0 were fixed.
 * Bug fix: Fixed issue where multiple runs caused the current_item_prefix and current_item_suffix to be applied multiple times.
-* Bug fix: The included display functions will behave more appropriately when database settings don’t exist.
+* Bug fix: The included display functions will behave more appropriately when database settings don't exist.
 * Bug fix: Fixed multibyte UTF-8 character support for custom taxonomies.
 * Bug fix: Fixed issue where the widget (Appearance > Widgets) would not load the appropriate translations.
 = 3.7.0 =
 * New feature: Support for “global”/network wide breadcrumb trails in networked setups of WordPress 3.0.
 * New feature: Can use any hierarchical post type as a hierarchy for flat post types.
 * New feature: Users are now warned if settings are out of date, allowed to do a one click settings migration.
-* New feature: Users can now control if a post type uses the “posts page” in it’s hierarchy or not.
+* New feature: Users can now control if a post type uses the “posts page” in it's hierarchy or not.
 * Bug fix: Breadcrumb trails for attachments work properly now for custom post types.
 * Bug fix: Users can now set custom post types to have a page hierarchy through the settings page.
 * Bug fix: Fixed issues where the PHP version check did not work correctly.